President of H&H Wealth Management Group

 As you can clearly see, I don’t look like your typical certified financial planner.
 I’m one of just a few African-American advisors leading wealth management in the Washington, DC, area and part of an even smaller group of African-American women in my field.
 That makes me stand out but it’s not what makes me unique.

 I understand firsthand the challenges that keep professional women from maximizing their full financial potential.
 I also know it’s possible to turn that around with just one meeting, one change, one decision.

 My goal is to make you feel comfortable throughout the process as we develop a relationship based on trust and honest communication.
-Those qualities are important in any relationship and it’s no different with your financial planner.
+Those qualities are important in any relationship and it’s no different with your certified financial planner.

 One of the biggest misconceptions women believe is that you have to make a certain amount of money before you can develop a financial strategy.
 Actually, it’s more important to just start where you are with what you have.
 Ask yourself:

 As we move through the financial planning process, I hope it quickly becomes apparent that I only work with your best interests at heart.
 My office is a safe space and a judgment-free zone to build your financial freedom.